kkalpakloglou/bit-counter/README.md

 irb -r ./file_bit_counter.rb
 ```

-Run count_bits, providing the path to the file you want to examine:
+Run print_results, providing the path to the file you want to examine:

 ```
 FileBitCounter.new(file_path).print_results